apple/coremltools/docs-guides/source/opt-quantization-api.md

 [``LinearQuantizer``](https://apple.github.io/coremltools/source/coremltools.optimize.torch.quantization.html#coremltools.optimize.torch.quantization.LinearQuantizer),
 as described in the next section, is an API to do quantization aware training (QAT) for quantizing activations and weights.
-We can also use the same API for data calibration based post training quantization to get a ``W8A8`` model.
+We can also use the same API for data calibration based post-training quantization to get a ``W8A8`` model.

-We use the calibration data to measure statistics of activations and weights without actually simulating quantization during model's forward pass, and without needing to perform a backward pass.
+We use the calibration data to measure the statistics of activations and weights without actually simulating quantization during the model's forward pass, and without needing to perform a backward pass.
-Since the weights are constant and do not change, this amounts to using round to nearest (RTN) for quantizing them.
+Since the weights are constant and do not change, this amounts to using the round-to-nearest (RTN) approach to quantize them.

 ```python